hengshuaiyao/HengshuaiYao.github.io/README.md

 - [Universal Option Models](papers/uom.pdf).
 Yao, H., Szepesvari, Cs., Sutton, R., and Bhatnagar,S. 2014.
 NIPS.
 Montreal, Quebec, Canada.

 - [A System to Predict Future Popularity: Learning to Classify](papers/trending.pdf).
 Lee, C., Yao, H., He, X., Su, C., and Chang, J-Y. WWW (poster), Seol,Korea, 2014.
+This is the paper out of our internship project.
+I kinda of miss my internship with Yahoo!
+Sunnyvale in 2013, when I learned Hadoop HDFs and MapReduce, processed lots of real data and worked with a group of friends Chi-Hoon, Martin, Sue, Xu, Kun, Haibo, and many others.
+Our project won a championship (CEO award) for "TrendingNow" (yahoo.com at the top right corner) that detects trending topics in Yahoo search engine.
+This paper learns to extract some growth pattern of query counts in search engines.
+One surprise we found at the time is that the query "Tom Clancy died" was already getting some hits in the query logs just a few minutes before his death news was released by news.

 - [A Study of Temporal Citation Count Prediction using Reinforcement Learning](papers/citation.pdf).
 Yao, H., Sutton R. and Rafiei D. 2014.